 Due to the COVID-19 pandemic, approximately 42% of all U.S. employees now work from home.
 This staggering statistic highlights just how much changes in terms of employment law.
 Even though remote employees now do their work from home, many are still entitled to the same benefits and coverage they would normally receive.
 If you sustain an injury while working from home, you might still be eligible for compensation.

-As a Cincinnati workers’ compensation specialist, Mark L. Newman advocates for injured and disabled workers.
+As a Cincinnati workers’ compensation attorney, Mark L. Newman advocates for injured and disabled workers.
 If you are a remote worker who sustained an injury while working from home, we’re here to explain how you might be eligible for compensation.

 Does Workers’ Comp Cover Injuries While Working From Home?